 export default connect(deps, MyComponent)

-import { state, computed, sequences } from 'app.cerebral'
+import { state, sequences } from 'app.cerebral'

 import { connect, ConnectedProps } from '@cerebral/react'